datamllab/awesome-fairness-in-ai/README.md

 ## What is Fairness in AI?

 AI algorithms are increasingly being used in high-stake decision making applications that affect individual lives.
-However, AI models might exhibit algorithmic discrimination behaviors with respect to protected groups, potentially posing negative impacts on individuals and society.
+However, AI might exhibit algorithmic discrimination behaviors with respect to protected groups, potentially posing negative impacts on individuals and society.

 Fairness in AI (FAI) aims to build fair and unbiased AI/machine learning systems, that ensure the benefits are broadly available across all segments of society.
 Specific topics include but are not limited to: theoretical understanding of algorithmic bias, defining measurements of fairness, detection of adverse biases, and developing mitigation strategies.